drolsen/postcss-in-out/README.md

   ]
 };
 ```

-The only difference is the location of the `postcss-loader` configuration being in PostCSSInOut instead of module.rules.
+The only difference is the location of the `postcss-loader` no living in PostCSSInOut instead of module.rules. **Note: The above example is for if you prefer to still retain configuration control over `postcss-loader`; if not simply define `preBuild: [...]` as an array of plugins instead.**

 ---